produced by the Hummingbird Guide

 We hope you enjoy them and share them.
 We especially like to receive your videos.
 There is a form below to submit yours.

-Last year I built a bird box over the winter and successfully attracted a pair of Black-capped Chickadees who built a nest to start a family.
+In our first year of streaming I built a bird box over the winter and successfully attracted a pair of Black-capped Chickadees who built a nest to start a family.
 They raised 6 healthy chicks and you can see the history from nest building to the day the chicks fledged the nest on our Nest Box Video page.

-This year in 2016 we are going to attempt live streaming inside the nest box of Tree Swallows.
+Last year in 2016 we had live streaming inside the nest box of Tree Swallows.
 They are beautiful birds who return year to year to our box.
-We will post the link to the streaming page if we are successful.
+We will post the link to the captured video from our streaming camera when we upload it.

 NOTE: The first two videos below were produced with and old High8 Sony Camcorder.